Guest Posts

 Link to TRM

-Were strong advocates for pull-testing on every wall we anchor, or pin, for a couple of reasons.
-One is that facade stabilization comes with life safety ramifications, and we take that extremely seriously.
-Also, we have third-party laboratory test values for anchoring systems, but when youre working on a retrofit or post-installed anchoring project, the conditions can vary widely from one building to the next, and performance may not meet those laboratory values, or they could even exceed our published values.
-So, based on different variables like the condition of the mortar, brick, or whatever substrate youre anchoring into, as well as the material properties of the substrate itself, the solution may differ from project to project and from wall to wall.
+We are strong advocates for pull testing on every wall we anchor, or pin, for several reasons.
+Firstly, facade stabilization has serious implications for life safety, and we take this matter very seriously.
+Secondly, while we have third-party laboratory test values for anchoring systems, the conditions can vary significantly from one building to another during retrofit or post-installed anchoring projects.
+As a result, the actual performance may not align with those laboratory values or could even exceed them.
+Factors such as the condition of the mortar, brick, or substrate being anchored, as well as the substrate’s material properties, can lead to varying solutions from project to project and wall to wall.

-For example, there is always the chance that when you go on a project and install an anchor, the tested laboratory value estimates an ultimate capacity of 500 pounds, but when tested on-site it has a capacity of 50 pounds.
-In this case, clearly, you would need a different solution and you could work your way up from there to choose something thats more appropriate for that project.
-In some cases, that could mean modifying the installation via drill type (SDS+ vs 3-jaw chuck hammer vs core drill), drill method (rotary-only vs rotary-hammer), or pilot hole size.
-In other cases, the type of anchor could be changed, either by increasing the anchors diameter and in turn its engagement into the substrate, or by switching the style altogether, say from a hammer-set Stitch-Tie helical anchor to an adhesive-style Grout-Tie, or even to a mechanical expanding fastener such as the Grip-Tie product line.
-Each of these has its own pros and cons, and a cost-benefit analysis could be done to find which anchoring solution is most appropriate for each project.
+For example, there is always a risk that when you install an anchor on-site, that anchor may only achieve a capacity of 50 pounds instead of the lab-tested estimate of 500 pounds.
+In such a case, a different solution would be necessary, and you would need to evaluate options that are more suitable for that specific project.
+This might involve modifying the installation method, such as changing the drill type (e.g., SDS+ vs. 3-jaw chuck hammer vs. core drill), the drill method (e.g., rotary-only vs. rotary-hammer), or the size of the pilot hole.
+Alternatively, you may need to change the type of anchor being used, either by increasing its diameter for better engagement or by switching to an entirely different style, such as transitioning from a hammer-set Stitch-Tie helical anchor to an adhesive-style Grout-Tie or even a mechanical expanding fastener like the Grip-Tie product line.
+Each of these options has its own advantages and disadvantages, and it’s helpful to conduct a cost-benefit analysis to determine the most appropriate anchoring solution for each project.

 New way to Pull-Test an Anchor

-The key metric that defines an anchor used to secure structures to asphalt is it pull force resistance.
+The key metric that defines an anchor used to secure structures to asphalt is its pull force resistance.

-As the innovator in the asphalt anchor industry, we encounter a lot of experienced engineers that have a healthy dose of doubt about our pull-force resistance claims.
-But the dramatic cost benefits of using our anchors provide a strong incentive for architects, mechanical engineers and PE to actually run their own pull tests.
+As an innovator in the asphalt anchor industry, we often encounter experienced engineers who may doubt our pull-force resistance claims.
+However, the significant cost benefits of using our anchors provide a strong incentive for architects, mechanical engineers, and PE to conduct their own pull tests.

-We have previously provided guidelines for a simple vertical pull test setup.
-Recently, a customer was faced with a need to verify pull resistance at a 45 degree angle.
-I was impressed with the simple and effective method that they devised: placing a fork lift at the right distance and height from the anchor, and pulling using a heavy duty come along, through a digital load cell and a chain.
-With the weight of the forklift and the flexibility of its tires, the digital readings were stable and easy to increment.
+Recently, a customer faced the challenge of verifying pull resistance at a 45-degree angle.
+I was impressed with the effective method they devised: positioning a forklift at the correct distance and height from the anchor, using a heavy-duty come along, a digital load cell, and a chain for pulling.
+Thanks to the weight of the forklift and its flexible tires, the digital readings remained stable and were easy to increment.

-When the SP12 anchor internal thread finally yielded at 5,400 lb. pull, anchor was still firmly embedded in the thick asphalt.
-It should be noticed that the anchor is rated for 2,000 lb. vertical pull.
+When the SP12 anchor's internal thread finally yielded at 5,400 lb. of pull force, the anchor was still firmly embedded in the thick asphalt.
+It’s worth noting that this anchor is rated for a vertical pull of 2,000 lb.

 If you want to learn more, please visit our website Friction Bolt.